Updated

 | Hypervolt Home 3 Pro (£690) | £1,190 | £171 | 7 months |

-If you’ve been relying on public rapid chargers at 79p/kWh, a home charger on an off-peak tariff pays for itself in as little as 5 months.
+On rapid at 79p/kWh, a home charger on an off-peak tariff pays back in as little as 5 months.

 vs Standard Home Tariff (24.5p/kWh → 7p/kWh off-peak)

-Even if you’re already charging at home on a 3-pin plug at standard rates, switching to a proper charger on an off-peak tariff saves significantly:
+Even coming from a 3-pin plug on standard rates, the move to a proper charger on an off-peak tariff saves materially:

 | Charger | Installed Cost | Monthly Saving | Payback |